4 Key Reasons Planning a Novel Speeds Up Your Writing Process

 This is an editing nightmare.

-By this point, a good amount of the book might already be written, so the only options are either revise or face major tweaks later on—and fixing plot holes later is always harder than getting it right the first time.
+By this point, a good amount of the book might already be written, so the only options are either revise or face major reworking later on—and fixing plot holes later is always harder than getting the big plot points right the first time.

-Important details are something you’re far more likely to miss in editing.

 However, if you were planning this scene, you would simply write down the following: